kapteyn-astro/kapteyn/SPHINX/allsky.rst

 Fig.9: Zenithal polynomial projection (ZPN) ...........................................

-Diverges at some latitude depending on selected parameters in the PV elements.
+Diverges at some latitude depending on the selected parameters in the PV keywords.
+Note that the inverse of the polynomial cannot be expressed analytically and there is no function that can transform our marker at :math:`(120^\circ,60^\circ)` to pixel coordinates.

 .. plot:: EXAMPLES/allskyf9.py
    :align: center